Project Overview

 The exhibition was open at the MCHA headquarters in Freehold from October 2017- October 2018.
 Portions of the exhibit then moved to the Monmouth County Sheriff's complex in Freehold.

-In the summer of 2022, Professor Ziobro received a grant from Monmouth University's Urban Coast Institute to conduct another round of interviews.
-Her Museums and Archives Basics class then mounted a poster exhibit, based on these interviews, at the Monmouth University Guggenheim Memorial Library that October to mark the 10th anniversary of the Storm.
+In the summer of 2022, Professor Ziobro received a grant from Monmouth University's Urban Coast Institute to conduct another round of interviews (with total interviews equaling 38 as of October 2024).
+Her Museums and Archives Basics class then mounted a poster exhibit, based on some of the interviews, at the Monmouth University Guggenheim Memorial Library that October to mark the 10th anniversary of the Storm.